-Iroha-zaka is the zigzag slope road on Route 120 between central Nikko city and Lake Chuzenji.
+Iroha-zaka are the zigzag slope road sections of Route 120 between central Nikko city and Lake Chuzenji.

 Nikko station is at an elevation of about 530 meters.